Stogas/systemair-prom-exporter-go/README.md

 - Do not hardcode modbus config, including using `/dev/ttyUSB0` as the modbus parget path, speed, etc.
 - Allow enabling/disabling specific metric subsystems (`temp`, etc.)
 - Implement better error handling
-   - Some modbus read functions don't even return errors, but simply return "Error" string values, "-255" number values, or nothing)
+   - Some modbus read functions don't even return errors, but simply return "Error" string values, "-255" number values, crash with `os.Exit(4)`, or do nothing)
 	 - The lowest-level read functions for Modbus in `systemairmodbus/readRegisters.go` crash the app on any error
 - Implement structured logging
 - Expand functionality to include write capabilities (I want to enable refresh mode based on external decisions)